ChiefSphinx/joecow.in/README.md

 ## Infrastructure Deployment

-The website is deployed to Azure using Bicep templates and GitHub Actions.
+The website is deployed to Azure using Terraform and GitHub Actions.
 The deployment workflow is triggered automatically when changes are pushed to the `main` branch in the `infrastructure/` directory.

 Prerequisites for deployment:
 - Azure subscription